Magnús Óláfsson

 Magnús Óláfsson (died 24 November 1265) was a King of Mann and the Isles.
 He was a son of Óláfr Guðrøðarson, King of the Isles, and a member of the Crovan dynasty.
 Magnús' realm encompassed Mann and parts of the Hebrides.
 Some leading members of Magnús' family—such as his father—styled themselves "King of the Isles"; other members—such as Magnús and his brothers—styled themselves "King of Mann and the Isles".
 Although kings in their own right, leading members of the Crovan dynasty paid tribute to the Kings of Norway and generally recognised a nominal Norwegian overlordship of Mann and the Hebrides.
-Magnus was driven out by King Alexander III.
+Magnus was forced to cede lordship of the Isle of Mann to King Alexander III and swear fealty to him in 1264 after the Battle of Largs between the Norwegians and Scots after which the Norwegians retreated to Orkney.

 In 1237, Óláfr died and was succeeded by his elder son, Haraldr, who later drowned in 1248.
 The kingship was then taken up by his brother, Rǫgnvaldr Óláfsson.
 After a reign of only weeks, Rǫgnvaldr was slain and the kingship was taken up by Haraldr Guðrøðarson, a descendant of Óláfr's half-brother and deadly rival, Rǫgnvaldr Guðrøðarson, King of the Isles.
 After a short reign, this Haraldr was removed from power by his overlord, Hákon Hákonarson, King of Norway.
 In Haraldr's absence, Magnús and a relation of his, Eóghan Mac Dubhghaill, King in the Isles, unsuccessfully attempted to conquer Mann.
 A few years later, Magnús successfully made his return to the island and was proclaimed king.